Distributed Distance Sensitivity Oracles: Introduction

-We also show an upper bound for seb-DSO with no preprocessing using an algorithm for $k$-source shortest paths ($k$-SSSP).
-In the $k$-SSSP problem we are given a graph $G=(V,E)$ and a set of $k$ vertices $S \subseteq V$, and need to compute shortest path distances $d(s,t)$ for each $s \in S, t \in V$.
+For the more specialized seb-DSO problem, we beat the naive $O(k\cdot SSSP)$ query cost even without preprocessing.
+We achieve this using a CONGEST algorithm for $k$-Source Shortest Paths ($k$-SSP) problem~\cite{ManoharanR24mwc}.
+In the $k$-SSP problem we are given a graph $G=(V,E)$ and a set of $k$ vertices $U \subseteq V$, and need to compute shortest path distances $d(u,v)$ for each $u \in U, v \in V$.
 This is a fundamental graph problem, and generalizes the important SSSP and APSP problems.
-In~\cite{ManoharanR24mwc}, it is shown that $k$-SSSP can be computed faster than $O(k\cdot SSSP)$, and their result smoothly interpolates between the current best SSSP and APSP algorithms.
-This algorithm computes distances exactly in directed unweighted graphs and computes $(1+\epsilon)$-approximate distances in weighted graphs.
-In fact, we show in this paper that both the upper and lower bounds for answering $k$ seb-DSO queries with no preprocessing in CONGEST match those of $k$-SSSP.
+In~\cite{ManoharanR24mwc}, it is shown that $k$-SSP can be computed faster than $O(k\cdot SSSP)$, and that result smoothly interpolates between the current best SSSP and APSP algorithms.
+We show in this paper that the round complexity of answering $k$ seb-DSO queries without preprocessing is equivalent to that of $k$-SSP, with both upper and lower bounds (discussed below).
+This gives us a $\tilde{\Theta}(\sqrt{nk} + D)$ round bound for $k \ge n^{1/3}$ that is nearly optimal, and a more involved expression for smaller $k$ where the current best upper and lower bounds do not match.

-To complement our DSO algorithms, we present an unconditional lower bound on computing $k$ DSO queries that applies even for {seb-DSO}.
-We further elaborate on this lower bound by presenting bounds on preprocessing rounds for any DSO algorithm with a given query cost.
-We adapt our lower bound technique to present a CONGEST lower bound for $k$-SSSP as well, and obtain an $\tilde{\Omega}(\sqrt{nk}+D)$ lower bound for $k$-SSSP in directed unweighted graphs, which is nearly tight for $k \ge n^{1/3}$ given the algorithm of~\cite{ManoharanR24mwc}.
-This appears to be the first CONGEST lower bound between $n$ and $\sqrt{n}$ for a shortest path problem.
+To complement our DSO algorithms, we present unconditional CONGEST lower bounds for computing answers to $k$ DSO queries.
+These lower bounds apply even for seb-DSO, in directed graphs (both weighted and unweighted) and undirected weighted graphs.
+Our approach is to first establish a new CONGEST lower bound for the $k$-SSP problem, which is of independent interest.

+We prove that computing $k$-SSP in directed unweighted graphs or in undirected weighted graphs requires $\tilde{\Omega}(\sqrt{nk}+D)$ rounds in CONGEST.
+This lower bound is nearly tight for $k \ge n^{1/3}$ in directed graphs, given the directed $k$-SSP algorithms in~\cite{ManoharanR24mwc} (which compute exact $k$-SSP in unweighted graphs and $(1+\epsilon)$-approximate $k$-SSP in weighted graphs).
+For undirected weighted graphs, the bound is almost tight for approximate $k$-SSP for all $k$, given the $(1+\epsilon)$-approximation $k$-SSP algorithm of~\cite{ElkinN19} that takes ${O}\left((\sqrt{nk}+D) \cdot n^{o(1)}\right)$ rounds.
+Note that undirected unweighted $k$-SSP can be solved in $O(k+D)$ rounds~\cite{LenzenPP19,HoangPDGYPR19}, which is readily seen to be optimal.
+Our result appears to be the first CONGEST lower bound between $n$ and $\sqrt{n}$ rounds for a shortest path problem.